mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 As stated above, no teams (that I have seen at least 🤞) in reality strictly follow any of these two extremes.
-The classic waterfall model fortunately is a thing of the past now and the shortcomings of having a team just run off with no plan are too obvious for anyone being brave (or stupid) enough to try it.
+The classic waterfall model fortunately is a thing of the past now and the shortcomings of having a team just run off with no plan are too obvious for anyone to be brave (or naive) enough to try it.
 In fact, developing products iteratively starting with an MVP and incrementally improving that is a widely accepted technique now.
 That way, the scope and thus complexity and risk is significantly reduced and each increment is broken down